 Investment in an ERP system can seem like a financial black hole if you’re the person responsible for the financial performance of the business.
 Time, money and resource can get tied up in the implementation process, and it may leave you wondering if the project will ever end, and start delivering the results you envisioned at the start.
-But, we’re here to tell you that with the proper planning and measures in place, the right ERP system can transform your business and your capabilities as finance director.
+But, we’re here to tell you that with the proper planning and measures in place, the right ERP system for finance directors can lead to transformation of your business and capabilities.

 The benefits that a successful ERP implementation can bring to the financial operations of a business are almost too extensive to put in a short blog post, but here are some of the key ones.

-As finance director, one of your key concerns is monitoring and reporting on the financial performance of the business, enabling yourself and the rest of the management team to identify problem areas and make key decisions to facilitate growth and.
+When evaluating ERP for finance directors, one of your key concerns is monitoring and reporting on the financial performance of the business, enabling yourself and the rest of the management team to identify problem areas and make key decisions to facilitate growth.
 With the right ERP system, you have all the tools on-hand to help you achieve close to real-time (if not real-time) reporting which pulls all the relevant management information from all areas of the business, as well as different locations (we’ll get to that later).

 Not only do the improved reporting capabilities help you make quick decisions internally, they also help you offer more in-depth, accurate and up-to-date figures to key stakeholders.
 Access to ratios likes EBITDA (Earnings before interest, tax, depreciation and amortisation) – which you won’t necessarily find out of the box in other accountancy and finance packages – helps give you, shareholders and potential investors a clearer picture of the value contained in the business.
 This type of information is imperative if your business is going to adequately measure progress against your corporate finance objectives.